doctrine/orm/docs/en/reference/annotations-reference.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The Change Tracking Policy annotation allows to specify how the
-Doctrine 2 UnitOfWork should detect changes in properties of
+Doctrine ORM UnitOfWork should detect changes in properties of
 entities during flush.
 By default each entity is checked according
 to a deferred implicit strategy, which means upon flush UnitOfWork
 compares all the properties of an entity to a previously stored